vanilla-reforged/vmangos-docker/README.md

 ### Management (/script/management/)

-- `sudo ./script/management/01-vmangos-database-migrations-import.sh`
+- `./script/management/01-vmangos-database-migrations-import.sh`
   - Import new migrations.

-- `sudo ./script/management/02-vmangos-database-world-recreate.sh`
+- `./script/management/02-vmangos-database-world-recreate.sh`
   - Recreate the world database.

-- `sudo ./script/management/03-core-recompile.sh`
+- `./script/management/03-core-recompile.sh`
   - Recompile the core.

-- `sudo ./script/management/04-vmangos-shutdown.sh`
+- `./script/management/04-vmangos-shutdown.sh`
   - Shuts down the container vmangos-mangos after 15 minutes (with a player announcement) and configures it to **not** automatically restart.

-- `sudo ./script/management/05-vmangos-startup.sh`
+- `./script/management/05-vmangos-startup.sh`
   - Starts the container vmangos-mangos and configures it to automatically restart.

 ### Monitoring (/script/monitoring/)

-- `sudo ./script/management/01-vmangos-uptime.sh`
+- `./script/management/01-vmangos-uptime.sh`
   - Sends current uptime to discord.

 #### Edit the crontab using the command below: